un·known (/ˌənˈnōn/) – not known or familiar.

 Baffled, I ran my hands through my dreadlocks.
 “How do I know about your son?”

 With a breaking voice, he stared at me and said, “our son died in his sleep a couple of days before you moved in.”
-Without saying another word, the man got in his truck and shut the door.
+Without saying another word, the man got in his truck, shut the door, and drove off.

 Struck with an inability to speak, I struggled to focus on the objects around me.
 As they drove off, my mind raced.
 I turned towards the empty apartment, and there in the window, with a sinister smile, stood the little boy.